Developing a financially successful mindset and strategy that fits your lifestyle and goals can sometimes feel like a roller coaster.

 Transaction fees hit your credit card, dang it!

 These days, you can experience all these things on the same day.
 The highs are high but boy, the lows can really get to you if you let it.
 Luckily, with real estate, that roller coaster experience can be a bit less bumpy when compared to the alternatives.

-Any time you consider making an investment, you are taking on risk in exchange for the potential upside.
-You should always do your research, vet the market, network, establish relationships with trusted advisors and set yourself up to make informed decisions.
+Any time you consider making an investment, you are taking on a risk in exchange for the potential upside.
+You should always do your research.
+Vet the market, network, and establish relationships with trusted advisors to set yourself up to make informed decisions.
 At the end of the day though, you never really know what might happen.

 To navigate through such uncertainty takes some grit and determination, thick skin, and the ability to talk yourself through the challenges.

 The positive thinker sees the invisible, feels the intangible, and achieves the impossible. –Winston Churchill